-Maybe some Agile practitioners consider that anonymous participations oppose to the principles of clarity and transparency.
-Still, it can help people openly share their thoughts, which is Agile compliant.
+Maybe some Agile practitioners consider that anonymous participation opposes to the principles of clarity and transparency.
+Still, it can help people openly share their thoughts, which is Agile-compliant.
 In the end, you want to learn what's working fine, what's not, and how to improve.
-It doesn't matter if you have to carry some anonymous Retros before the team is ready to directly say what they think.
+It doesn't matter if you must carry some anonymous Retros before the team is ready to say what they think directly.

 Anonymous sessions might always be blameless.
 By taking out people's names, you are only left with ideas.